 Sun Terrace and Garden Courtyard

 The Loaf has a popular sun terrace at the front of the pub which is perfect on a warm summer’s day to enjoy a drink or bite to eat and watch the world go by.
-We have also recently added our garden room at the rear of the pub which opens out onto our sheltered courtyard to protect you on those rather blustery days we do tend to get beside the sea!
+We also have our garden room at the rear of the pub which opens out onto our sheltered courtyard to protect you on those rather blustery days we do tend to get beside the sea!